There are heaps (and I mean heaps) of free things to do in Dublin.

 Time your visit just right for about an hour before high tide to spot a skylark, grey heron, or one of more than 30,000 animals that live in this refuge.

-I’ve no doubt that we’ve unintentionally missed out on plenty of other great free things to do in Dublin in the guide above.
+I’ve no doubt that we’ve unintentionally left out some brilliant free attractions in Dublin from the guide above.